DJI Mini 4 Pro Remote ID — Battery Rules and Compliance Explained

 1. Recreational, standard battery, under 250g: No FAA registration required.
 No Remote ID required.
 Fly under recreational rules and you’re compliant.

-2. Recreational, Plus battery, over 250g: FAA registration required (register at faadronezone.faa.gov, $5 fee, valid three years).
+2. Recreational, Plus battery, over 250g: FAA registration required — register at faadronezone.faa.gov, $5 fee, valid three years.
 Remote ID broadcasts automatically via built-in hardware.
 Mark your drone with your FAA registration number.

 3. Commercial (Part 107), standard battery: FAA registration required regardless of weight.
-Remote ID required — use Plus battery to activate built-in Remote ID, or attach a compliant broadcast module like the DJI Remote ID module.
+Remote ID required — use the Plus battery to activate built-in Remote ID, or attach a compliant broadcast module like the DJI Remote ID module.

 4. Commercial (Part 107), Plus battery: FAA registration required.
 Built-in Remote ID activates automatically.
 Verify firmware is v01.00.03.00 or newer.